 Margaret sat on the park bench like she did most nice days at lunchtime.
-She tried to focus on the natural beauty of the park, not on all the encroaching humanity.
+She tried to focus on what she considered the right things, the good things.
+The natural beauty of the park, not on all the encroaching humanity.
 The fountain, making a lovely, rustling sound like a waterfall, not the sound of the kid’s music blasting nearby.
 The early spring blossoms, not the used condom wrapper at her foot.
-She took another bite of her neatly wrapped tuna salad with tomato sandwich, chewed slowly, methodically.
+She took another bite of her neatly wrapped tuna salad with tomato sandwich, chewing slowly, methodically.

 She thought about the boy who used to call her Maggie, the only person who ever caller her that.
 A young man she’d loved quite a lot, even if it only lasted for a single spring season.
 He insisted on calling her Maggie; she told him that was silly.
 Secretly she loved him all the more for it.
 She’d had her first kiss with him on a bench quite like this one, which was why she liked to return here.